-Investing is not driving a bucket of balls at the range.
-A wicked slice may hurt your pride but a bad investment could cause a costly ripple effect that reaches well beyond your checkbook.
-If you’re a beginner, you owe it to yourself to read up on the trillion-dollar and multi-national system we call the marketplace.
-It’s important to understand things like the difference between futures and options, effects of currency manipulation on foreign investments and interest rates, dividends, capital gains, leverage, vesting, margins, premiums, volume–you get the idea.
+Investing is not a bucket of balls at the driving range.
+A wicked slice never hurt anything but your pride, but a bad investment could cause a costly ripple effect that reaches well beyond your checkbook.
+If you’re a beginner, you owe it to yourself to read up on the trillion-dollar, multi-national, hyperdynamic system we call ‘the marketplace’.
+Knowing the difference between futures and options, he effects of currency manipulation on foreign investments and understanding interest rates, dividends, capital gains, leverage, vesting, margins, premiums, volume–you get the idea.
 After you feel like you have a pretty good sense of the course layout, move on to tip two.

 Wealth, like Rome, wasn’t built in a day.
 It takes brains, a few lucky bounces, and no short supply of patience.
-Sit down with a financial advisor and come up with a list of realistic goals.
-Write them down and read them often.
+Sit down with a financial advisor and set a list of realistic goals.
+Write them down.
+Read them often.
 Reconsider them at times.
 But whatever you do, don’t deviate from your goals at the first patch of rough water.
-A well-thought out, proven strategy can help you set achievable goals, an advisor can help you stick to them, but in the end it comes down to you to see these through.
+A well-thought out, proven strategy can help you set achievable goals, an advisor can help you stick to them, but in the end it comes down to you to see them through.

 Investing, like Fantasy Football, has a tendency to become all-consuming.
-Unlike Fantasy Football, investing doesn’t have an off season.
-Find some separation from the market and keep your perspective.
-Remember, you are investing because you want the financial freedom to do the things you love.
+Unlike Fantasy Football, investing doesn’t have an offseason.
+So, find some separation from the market and keep your perspective.
+Remember, you’re investing because you want the financial freedom to do the things you love.
 So, don’t let the market keep you from living the life it’s meant to support.